Control (linguistics)

 In linguistics, control is a construction in which the understood subject of a given predicate is determined by some expression in context.
 Stereotypical instances of control involve verbs.
 A superordinate verb "controls" the arguments of a subordinate, nonfinite verb.
 Control was intensively studied in the government and binding framework in the 1980s, and much of the terminology from that era is still used today.
 In the days of Transformational Grammar, control phenomena were discussed in terms of Equi-NP deletion.
 Control is often analyzed in terms of a null pronoun called PRO.
 Control is also related to raising, although there are important differences between control and raising.
-Most if not all languages have control constructions and these constructions tend to occur frequently.

 Examples

 Standard instances of (obligatory) control are present in the following sentences: